HealthIntersections/fhirserver/README.md

 - `-start 'name'` - start the named fhir service
 - `-stop 'name'` - stop the name fhir service
 - `-debug` - just run the service in debug mode
-- `-snomed 'dir'` - update the snomed cache from the nominated directory - either RF1 or RF2 supported (RF2 use a snapshot only). note: the import can take 30-60 minutes
-- `-loinc 'file'` - update the loinc cache from the given filename (access database)
-- `-mount` - install the database
+- `-mount` - install the database.
+You can also get the mount process to load the examples in the fhir specification using an extra parameter: `-load 'filename'`
 - `-unmount` - uninstall the database
-- `-remount` - uninstall and then install the database
+- `-remount` - uninstall and then install the database (also uses the -load parameter)
 - `-tests` - run the automated tests.
 Needs a local mssql database called "fhir-test" with trusted access
+- `-snomed-rf1 'folder'` - import a SNOMED CT distribution using an RF1 format (can take ~1hour).
+Nominate the directory that contains the snapshot directly
+- `-snomed-rf2 'folder'` - import a SNOMED CT distribution using an RF2 format (can take ~1hour).
+Nominate the directory that contains the snapshot directly
+- `-loinc 'file'` - update the loinc cache from the given filename (access database)
+- `-rxstems` - connect to the RxNorm database, and generate the text search index